hainesgreg/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: Sunday 20th Nov 2022
+### Day 0: Monday 21st Nov 2022

 **About Me**: Started the 100DaysOfCode challenge today, focusing on learning Python.
-I work on AWS/GCP mainly in the DevOps space but I'm a newbie coder with very basic knowledge/skills to date.
+I work on AWS/GCP in the DevOps space but I'm a newbie coder with very basic knowledge/skills to date.
 Looking to use this commnunity to hold myself accountable and stop making excuses why im russbish at coding.

 To begin with I wont be working on projects whilst i get a proper handel on the basics, hopefully thats somehtung i'll be capable of by day 30.